sawbencraw/JavaScript--To-Do-List--Web-Application/ReadMe.md

 The to-do list software allows users to add, edit, delete, sort, and filter tasks dynamically.
 It incorporates features such as date and time manipulation, task prioritization, and responsive user interface design.

+This application was created over the course of two weeks, having 1-2 hours spent daily actively researching necessary functionalities of JavaScript and HTML and then implementing what was learned into the program.
+In total, approximatly 18 hours were spent developing this app.

 # Development Environment

 For the development of this software, I used a combination of tools to streamline the process and enhance productivity.
 These tools include: